developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutdatacaptureprofilePt2/index.md

 	![img](../../images/setup/image119.jpg)

-12. Connect the device (having the latest EMDK runtime) to USB port.
+12. Connect the device to a USB port.

     >Note:
     >Make sure the device is in USB debug.